iVis-at-Bilkent/cytoscape.js-view-utilities/README.md

 `instance.marqueeZoom(callback)`

-Zoom to specified region. callback function is called at the end of the animation.
+Zoom to specified region. callback function is called at the end of the function.

 ## Default Options
 ```javascript